jmfranck/acert.github.io/VirtualBox/Downloads.md

 If you have any issues with unpacking or installing, please check the md5 sum first!

 See the [VirtualBox]({{ site.url }}/VirtualBox.html) page to complete the installation.

-*12:30pm Saturday -- updated shell script, which had some problems → verified install of unpacked ova image on Windows*

 ## Delay in Upload of Windows Image